smnprn/app-store-api/README.md

 <!-- Getting Started -->
 ## Get app information

-The app information endpoint is available at: `/api/v0.1/apps` and the developer information endpoint is at `/api/v0.1/developers`, both accept GET requests. </br>
+The app information endpoint is available at `/api/v0.1/apps` and the developer information endpoint is at `/api/v0.1/developers`, both accept GET requests. </br>
 You can pass multiple parameters to these endpoints to filter the information returned: </br> </br>
 `App endpoint` </br>
 * **id** - Unique id for every app database entry